datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions

-Write a pipeline that uses `cut` to select all of the tooth names from column 2 of `seasonal/summer.csv` and then `grep -v` to exclude the header line containing the word "Tooth".
+Use `cut` to select all of the tooth names from column 2 of the comma delimited file `seasonal/summer.csv`, then pipe the result to `grep`, with an inverted match, to exclude the header line containing the word "Tooth". *`cut` and `grep` were covered in detail in Chapter 2, exercises 8 and 11 respectively.*

+*** =hint

+- The first part of the command takes the form `cut -d field_delimiter -f column_number filename`.
+- The second part of the command takes the form `grep -v thing_to_match`.

 *** =solution
 ```{shell}